csula/cs3220-spring-2018/docs/project-scratch.md

 > Many students had reliance on integrated development environment (IDE) last year
 > and not able to understand what functions they can call in JavaScript (because
 > there is no intellisence in normal text editor for JavaScript.

+#### Code Modularity

+Last year, I designed the whole JavaScript with a goal of minimum dependencies.
+This leads to creating the whole JavaScript in a single file.
+Single JavaScript file leading to not-testable code and not-readable code.

+This year, I want to develop a unit test habit from the JavaScript code to Java code.
+Thus, I introduce a couple tooling to the starter code – bundler with Webpack, transpiler with BabelJS and unit test with Mocha and Chai.
+With these tools, it becomes necessary to install Node.js and npm in the runtime.
+This means I have to go over installing Node.js and npm this year.

+Plus, with this push of modern tool, it also leads to the usage of es6 module (easier to export and import code without learning the CommonJS module – which is usually used on the Node.js backend development purpose).

 #### Big Number Related Libraries